 Social media networks have become one of the top places for brand and product reviews.
 Reviews shared on social media appear more honest or authentic, especially if they come from someone in our network.

-Brands love it when customers engage with their products or services on social media, but the feedback isn’t always positive.
+Brands love it when customers engage with their products or services on social media, but the comments and overall social media engagement aren’t always positive.
 No brand is exempt from negative comments or posts — if it hasn’t happened to you yet, it will.
 What’s important is how you handle the negative feedback.

 Critical comments on social media do matter for your brand, and if you choose to ignore them, it will affect more than your image.
 Research shows that poor ratings and reviews on platforms like Google and Facebook can hurt your revenue.